vian21/vian21.github.io/public/docs/md/Books/Clean-code.md

 - objects are set of functions that operate on implied data elements
 - data structures are set of data elements operated on by implied functions

+## Boundaries
+- setting boundaries between code you won and code you dont own

+### 1. Wroking with undocumented library
+- setup interfaces for the `perfect` API and when the code comes live declare function that implement those interfaces.
+- Always prefer to use code that you own and wrote than relying on third party libraries that could break down your system in an update.
+- Test software you dont own. `Learning tests`
+- Having interfaces for software you dont own makes it easier for you to seamlessly change implementation and library.
+-"Good software designs accomodate change without huge investments and work"
+- code at Boundaries is the most critical and we must ensure there is a clear separation of concerns between our software and third party libraries.
+- Our code should not know anything about third party libraries
+- `It is better to depend on something you control than depending on something you dont, lest it ends up controlling you`

+# TDD- Test Driven Development
+## 3 laws of TDD
+1. `First Law`: Dont write code before writing a unit test that fails
+1. `Second Law`: Dont write more that a unit test that makes the test to fail (a test at a time)
+1. `Third Law`: Dont write more code than is sufficient to make the test pass.